 External funding for the Countywide 'Let's Get Moving' initiative extended until June 2020.
-Let's

-Get Moving Cambridgeshire aims to improve the health of the Cambridgeshire population, by increasing levels of physical activity.
-This is done by promoting existing opportunities, developing new opportunities, and supporting individuals that require support to achieve their goals.
+Aimed to improve the health of the Cambridgeshire population, by increasing levels of physical activity, by promoting opportunities, and supporting individuals to achieve their goals.

 Urban & Civic, at the Council's behest, successfully applied to become a member of the NHS Healthy Towns Network.
 In developing the new communities at Alconbury Weald and Wintringham St Neots, Urban & Civic will incorporate healthy living initiatives for the benefit of future residents.